kokolegorille/chess_logic/README.md

 ## Erlang and dialyxir configuration

 Because of some warnings detected in Erlang outside code (chessfold, leex), it is nice to configure dialyxir to avoid them...
-It is also important to specify chessfold dependency path in erlc_paths.

 Update mix.exs

-      erlc_paths: ["deps/chessfold/erl", "src"],
+      erlc_paths: ["src"],
       dialyzer: [
         ignore_warnings: "dialyzer.ignore-warnings"
       ],